Student Loan Terminology Cheat Sheet

 Financial Need

 Some types of financial aid are determined by financial need.
-Financial need is defined as the difference between the cost of attendance at your school and the expected family contribution of your school.
+Financial need is determined by the Free Application for Federal Student Aid (FAFSA®).

 Fixed Interest Rate

-An interest rate that remains the same for the life of the loan.
+Fixed interest rates remain the same for the life of the loan.
 The interest rate does not fluctuate.

 Forbearance

-The temporary postponement of loan repayment, during which time interest typically continues to accrue on all types of federal student loans.
-If your student loan is in forbearance you can either pay off the interest as it accrues, or you can allow the interest to accrue and it will be capitalized at the end of your forbearance.
+Forbearance is the temporary postponement of loan repayment, during which time interest typically continues to accrue on all types of federal student loans.
+If your student loan is in forbearance, you can either pay off the interest as it accrues or you can allow the interest to accrue and it will be capitalized at the end of your forbearance.

-Use forbearance wisely, because interest that accrues during the forbearance period typically capitalized making your loan more expensive.
+Use forbearance wisely, because interest that accrues during the forbearance period is typically capitalized, making your loan more expensive.
 If you can afford to make even small payments during forbearance, it can help keep interest costs down.

 You will usually have to apply for student loan forbearance with your loan holder and will sometimes be required to provide documentation proving you meet the criteria for forbearance.
 For a loan to be eligible for forbearance, there must be some unexpected temporary financial difficulty.